ConorDyson/KerrLorenzMSF/README.md

 *Naming convention*

-There is a naming convention for <iConfig>: it should be in the form XX-YYY-ZZZ.
+There is a naming convention for the config_string: it should be in the form XX-YYY-ZZZ.
-XX are the first two digits of "a" after the decimal point (i.e. 00 for Schwarzschild, 60 for a=0.6M, 99 for a=0.99M).
+- XX are the first two digits of "a" after the decimal point (i.e. 00 for Schwarzschild, 60 for a=0.6M, 99 for a=0.99M).
-YYY are the digits of r0 (with 060 implying r0 = 6.0).
+- YYY are the digits of r0 (with 060 implying r0 = 6.0).
-ZZZ are the run numbers, with the first digit typically labelling the internal parameter choices (such as grid size), and the latter two digits indicating the value of 'm'.
+- ZZZ are the run numbers, with the first digit typically labelling the internal parameter choices (such as grid size), and the latter two digits indicating the value of 'm'.
 The numbers 0ZZ are reserved for testing, whereas the numbers zZZ with z >= 1 are for production runs.

 *Example config files*

 Example config files are provided for r0 = 6M, and black hole spins a = 0, 0.6 and 0.99, with two choices of grid parameters:
  - on a grid spacing of M/4, in the r* domain (-20, 100), up to l_max = 20.
  - on a grid of spacing M/8, in the range r* \in (-30, 250) up to l_max = 30.
+ -
 The first set is quicker to work with.
 The first set starts at ZZZ=001, and the second set at ZZZ=021, like this:

 Set 1:  M/4 spacing, (-20,100) domain, l_max = 20.